Recipe: Summer Vegetable and White Bean Soup

 - Add thyme, oregano, and basil.
 Cook for 1 minute.

-- Add broth, tomato sauce, white beans, salt and pepper (if desired).
-Bring to a boil, then reduce heat to low.
+- Add broth, tomato sauce, white beans, salt, and pepper (if desired).
+Bring to a boil, then reduce the heat to low.
 Simmer, uncovered, for 12-15 minutes.

 - Add spinach/kale.
 Simmer 3 minutes or until tender.
 Serve hot or cold.